Anandhu5855/hackathon/README.md

 Team Name: Eat 5 Star Do Nothing

 Team Members
-Team Lead: Anandhu S Kumar - Mar Athanasius Coleege Of Engineering Member 2: Neha George - Mar Athanasius Coleege Of Engineering
+Team Lead: Anandhu S Kumar - Mar Athanasius College Of Engineering Member 2: Neha George - Mar Athanasius College Of Engineering

 Project Description
 A browser-based app that listens for any sound in a classroom — from talking to sneezing — and responds with an extremely loud, extremely annoying, high-pitched noise.